ebzzry/ebzzry.github.io/src/en/quotes.md

 - There are those who are afraid of dying but there are also those who are afraid to live.<br>—Chae-ok, Gyeongseong Creature (2024)

+- If you don’t have a strong preference, then you should have a strong preference for money.<br>—Ben Stoeger